King-Derp/sentiment_pipeline/timescaledb/prd.md

 *   Deployment of TimescaleDB as a Docker container managed via `docker-compose`.
 *   Configuration of the `reddit_scraper` service to write data to TimescaleDB.
 *   Creation and management of a hypertable for Reddit submission data, partitioned by the submission creation time (`created_utc`).
-*   Basic schema definition for storing Reddit submissions (aligning with `SubmissionORM` from the scraper).
+*   Basic schema definition for storing Reddit submissions (aligning with `RawEventORM` as defined in `ARCHITECTURE.md`).
 *   Ensuring data persistence through Docker volumes.
 *   Basic security configuration (user, password, database access).
 *   Providing connectivity for other services within the same Docker network.